outdreamer/build-a-cure/docs/ml/python_study_guide.md

 - optimizations
 	- address reasons for bottlenecks (inefficient algorithms with polynomial runtime, memory consumption, IO operations, Global Interpreter Lock which limits concurrent execution)
-		- use cprofile (cprofile.run('function_name'))
+		- use cprofile (cprofile.run('function_name')) and line_profiler and memory_profiler and timeit for timing function calls and pytest-benchmark for identifying bottlenecks
+		- use pypy for JIT compilation
 		- use dicts instead of lists for lookup operations
 		- use list comprehensions which are faster than loops for creating a list
 		- use map function which is faster than list comprehensions for function calls and large datasets: map(lambda x: x * x, range(1000000)) instead of [x * x for x in range(1000000)]
+		- use zip function to iterate two lists of equal size
-		- work around the GIL
+		- work around the GIL to use multiple CPU cores and run multiple tasks simultaneously
 			- use multiprocessing to create separate processes with their own memory space, bypassing the GIL which is useful for CPU bound tasks with multiprocessing.Pool(processes=4) as pool: results = pool.map(square_function, range(10))
 			- use asyncio for IO tasks like HTTP requests or database queries to perform concurrent tasks without blocking the main thread
 			- use python 3.13 which comes with free thread mode
+			- use multi-threading
+			- use coroutines to create concurrent asynchronous code in python to perform multiple tasks simultaneously by creating simple lightweight threads
-		- use numpy (implemented in c) for numerical operations which is much faster than lists for large-scale numerical operations
+		- use scipy and numpy (implemented in c) for numerical operations which is much faster than lists for large-scale numerical operations
 		- use JIT compilation with numba which automatically compiles the function to machine code which boosts performance from numba import jit
 			@jit(nopython=True)
+	- use match-case rather than if-else
 	- use built-in functions which are usually optimized for speed and are often written in C
 	- write generators to return one item at a time rather than all items at once
 	- check membership of an item in a list with the in keyword
 	- load modules only when needed
+	- avoid recursion which takes up a lot of memory and instead use iteration
+	- use cython (a superset of python) to speed up slow code, cython is compiled into c which makes it faster save file with pyx extension and use cythonize command on the file to compile it, after which it can be imported and used like a normal function
+	- use vectorized operations and broadcasting
+	- use pandas to manipulate data which is faster than standard python data structures
 	- use sets and unions instead of loops where possible
 	- use multiple assignment when possible
 	- avoid global variables to help keep track of scope and avoid unnecessary memory usage, also local variables are faster to retrieve than global variables